Tasburgh: Early and ancient history

 A large hill fort (Ad Taum) abuts the village at the northwest, and the village church is built within it.
 This may be a remnant of the Danish invasion of the ninth century.

 Tasburgh church is a traditional Norfolk Saxon church of flint with a round tower.

 The first human beings to leave their mark on Tasburgh were fur-clad Mesolithic hunter bands some time between 8500 BC and 4500 BC.

 Between what is now Low Road and the River Tas, behind both the old Horseshoes public house and the nearby garage workshop, a scatter of fine flint flakes has revealed where hunters trimmed their spear and arrow heads at a site where firm ground came close to the river by a ford which is still marked on maps.
 A second ford crossing the tributary stream from Hempnall lay a short distance to the south and remains in use, partly bridged, to this day.
 More of their flints have turned up higher on the valley slopes near the village hall and the church.

 By around 4000 BC the hunter bands had become merged with incoming Neolithic farmers.
 Flint fragments from the farmer's tools have been found spread widely across the area enclosed by Grove Lane, Low Road and Church Hill.

-Flints of these early farmers have never been found on the higher ground of Upper Tasburgh north of Church Road and east of Old Hall Farm, where the thick forest and heavy clay soil seems to have resisted clearance and cultivation.

-Some of these Neolithic people lived in what is now the eastern end of the churchyard where sherds of their pottery have been found together with pot boilers and considerable evidence of flint working.
-Their homes would have been circular thatched huts with wattle walls marking the beginning of human occupation in the area of the church.
+Some of these Neolithic people lived in what is now the eastern end of the churchyard where sherds of their pottery have been found together with pot boilers and evidence of flint working.

-After 2500 BC came the knowledge of making tools and weapons of copper then of bronze.
 Relics of the Bronze Age have been unearthed in Henry Preston Road where a distinctive beaker marked a probable early Bronze Age burial and behind Hall Farm in the far south of the parish where burial mounds have been traced.
-In both cases the burials had been made on what was then the fringe of the likely cultivated area.
-Their style indicates the development of an upper class.